 Lightfully Behavioral Health can help you recognize BPD triggers and reduce episodes

 While BPD can’t be cured, with treatment and support, you can learn to manage your symptoms, build resilience and gain strategies to help you cope with your triggers.
-Lightfully’s clinical model, process-based therapy (PBT), enables us to deliver personalized care for individuals struggling with BPD and co-occurring mental health challenges.
+Lightfully’s clinical model, The Precision Care Model, enables us to deliver personalized care for individuals struggling with BPD and co-occurring mental health challenges.
 Treatment can help you learn how to handle your emotions, thoughts and behaviors.
-Process-based therapy can help you develop needed skills and coping mechanisms.
+The Precision Care Model can help you develop needed skills and coping mechanisms.
 The framework of our clinic consists of evidence-based, clearly defined, data-driven and whole-person-centered care.

 Change is possible.
 When you’re ready to take the first step, reach out to our Admissions Concierge Team.
 We’ll take the next steps together, toward the fullest, brightest version of you.